al12gamer/hl-ansible/README.md

-# hl-ansible
+# Installs-Ansible
-ansible scripts used for homelab
+ansible scripts used for [s31bz-postinstall](https://github.com/al12gamer/s31bz-postinstall) script This is forked from Joey's work on scripts, work in progress btw

 ## Setup: